mathworks-ref-arch/matlab-parallel-server-on-aws/releases/R2019a_and_older/README.md

 Before starting, you will need the following:

-* MATLAB Parallel Server™ license.
-For more information on how to configure your license for cloud use, see [MATLAB Parallel Server on the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-parallel-server-on-the-cloud.html).
-Either:
+- MATLAB Parallel Server™ license.
+For more information on how to configure your license for cloud use, see [MATLAB Parallel Server on the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-parallel-server-on-the-cloud.html)
-    * MATLAB Parallel Server TM license configured to use online licensing for MATLAB.
-    * A network license manager for MATLAB hosting sufficient MATLAB Parallel Server licenses for you cluster.
-MathWorks provide a reference architecture to deploy a suitable [Network License Manager for MATLAB on AWS](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-aws) or an existing license manager can be used.

-* MATLAB® and Parallel Computing Toolbox™ on your desktop.
-These must match the chosen MATLAB version of this reference architecture.
+- MATLAB® R2019a and Parallel Computing Toolbox™ on your desktop.

-* An Amazon Web Services™ (AWS) account with required permissions.
-To see what is required look at the [example policy](matlab-parallel-server-on-aws-iam-policy.json).
+- An Amazon Web Services™ (AWS) account with required permissions.
+To see what is required look at the [example policy](../../matlab-parallel-server-on-aws-iam-policy.json).
 For more information about the services used see [Learn About Cluster Architecture](#learn-about-cluster-architecture).

-* An SSH Key Pair for your AWS account in your chosen region (see [deployment option documentation](#choose-a-deployment-option) for supported regions, examples use `us-east-1`).
+- An SSH Key Pair for your AWS account in your chosen region (see [deployment option documentation](#choose-a-deployment-option) for supported regions, examples use `us-east-1`).
 Create an SSH key pair if you do not already have one.
 For instructions [see the AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 # Costs
 You are responsible for the cost of the AWS services used when you create cloud resources using this guide.
 Resource settings, such as instance type, will affect the cost of deployment.
 For cost estimates, see the pricing pages for each AWS service you will be using.
 Prices are subject to change.